Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.
+- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.20 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.20 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 71 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to surrender 74 total home runs at a clip of 1.3 per game (fifth-most in baseball).

+- Lamet starts for the first time this season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.